Urban Splash: Urban Splash commercial portfolio

-In July 2022, Urban Splash completed a deal with Aviva Investors to secure £43.5m to invest in its commercial portfolio in Manchester and Liverpool.
+In July 2022, Urban Splash completed a deal with Aviva Investors to secure £43.5 million to invest in its commercial portfolio in Manchester and Liverpool.

-The Urban Splash Residential Fund
+Urban Splash Residential Fund

 In 2017 the Urban Splash Residential Fund was formed to acquire design-led homes in urban regeneration areas across the UK - both through the Urban Splash pipeline and through opportunistic acquisitions.

-Today the fund owns and manages homes across five different UK cities including Manchester, Birmingham, Sheffield, Bradford and Bristol.
-The fund's current net asset value is c.£40m, with average occupancy of 97% and annual investor returns of 9.5%.
+The fund owns and manages homes across Manchester, Birmingham, Sheffield, Bradford and Bristol, with average occupancy of 97% and annual investor returns of 9.5%.

-In August 2022, the Fund's latest results showed it had tripled in value, with net asset value at £90.3m.
-It also posted a profit of £2.2m, a 70% rise on the £1.3m recorded in 2021.
+In August 2022, the fund's latest results showed it had tripled in value, with net asset value at £90.3 million.
+It also posted a profit of £2.2 million, a 70% rise on the £1.3 million recorded in 2021.
 The fund also invested £30m in new acquisitions during the reporting period, taking the portfolio to 252 homes in six UK cities.

-In late 2022, the Fund acquired Derwent House in Birmingham.
+In late 2022, the fund acquired Derwent House in Birmingham.

 Publications

-In 2012, the company published a book documenting its relationship with architects and the schemes it had completed.
-Entitled Transformation, the book was reviewed in The Times who said: "When it comes to rescuing the great industrial landmarks of the past, Urban Splash is in a class of its own”.
+In 2012 the company published a book documenting its relationship with architects and the schemes it had completed.
+Titled Transformation, the book was reviewed in The Times who said: "When it comes to rescuing the great industrial landmarks of the past, Urban Splash is in a class of its own".

-In 2018, celebrating its 25th anniversary, the company published a second book entitled “It Will Never Work”.
+In 2018 celebrating its 25th anniversary, the company published a second book titled It Will Never Work.